Existence of multisoliton solutions of the gravitational Hartree equation in three dimensions: Reduction of the problem

 \section{Reduction of the problem}

 Now we will focus on the hyperbolic case.
-But we may still state the result in a more general way, for instance writing $a(t)$ instead of $t$, so that it is easier to apply it to the other two cases.
+Note that we do not have any additional assumption on the masses.
+We may still state the result in a more general way, for instance writing $a(t)$ instead of $t$, so that it is easier to apply it to the other two cases.

 In this section, we perform two steps of reduction of the hyperbolic problem.